stratifIAD/unet-pytorch/README.md

 ```

 ## Structure of the dataset:
 The acquisition of the WSI and the patch generation process is described in the article.
-The dataset used for the three experiments below can be found [here](https://drive.google.com/drive/folders/1EJRXdehoZYxytZYxiib2SZC0tznqF0jc?usp=sharing).
+The dataset used for the three experiments below can be found [here](https://doi.org/10.6084/m9.figshare.20188142.v1) (size: 128x128) and [here](https://doi.org/10.6084/m9.figshare.20186840.v1) (size: 256x256).
 The structure is as follows:

 ```
 dataset